 What Happened to Firefly Guitars?

-While they aren’t as easy to find as they used to be, Firefly Guitars are still available from guitarsgarden.com.
-Note, that we haven’t purchased from this website ourselves, and cannot confirm whether or not they are reliable, so buyer beware.
+While they aren’t as easy to find as they used to be, Firefly’s guitars are still available from guitarsgarden.com.
+Note: We haven’t purchased from this website ourselves and cannot confirm whether or not they’re reliable, so buyer beware.

 Why Are They So Popular?

 Firefly’s range was once widely available on Amazon, but at the time of writing, they were nowhere to be seen on the retail giant’s website.
 What made them so popular in the past was easy availability from a known and trusted source, and an almost legendary reputation for incredible quality and attention to detail at an impossibly low price.

 The guitar that got everybody’s attention was the FF338, a copy of the Gibson ES-335 (at the price point of the Epiphone ES-335).
-Even the base model Gibson is priced way out of reach for the vast majority of guitarists, so when rumor spread of a sub $200 semi hollow body guitar that played well, naturally people wanted to know more.
+Even the base model Gibson is priced way out of reach for the vast majority of guitarists, so when the rumor spread of a sub-$200 semi-hollow body guitar that played well, naturally, people wanted to know more.

-In fact, a YouTuber with a channel named Guitar Max was one of the first to highlight the amazing quality of firefly guitars, and his review went viral, causing widespread interest around the world.
+In fact, the YouTube channel Guitar Max was one of the first to highlight the amazing quality of their guitars, and his review went viral, causing widespread interest around the world.